Shiki Homes |

 On the ground floor of Ikkō 9 is where you’ll find the main living, dining, and entertaining space.
 With soft beige walls, light wooden flooring, and sliding Japanese-style doors reminiscent of traditional Japanese shoji, it’s a free, open-feeling space that showcases the beauty of tastefully minimalist Japanese design ideologies.

-This living-dining area also features a 50-inch TV with Netflix and a comfy sofa that can also fold out to a bed (full set of linens included), transforming this space into a potential bedroom for larger traveling groups.
+This living-dining area also features a 50-inch TV with a Fire TV Stick so you can sign in to your Netflix account and a comfy sofa that can also fold out to a bed (full set of linens included), transforming this space into a potential bedroom for larger traveling groups.
 The kitchen is fully equipped with all the necessities you need to create a delicious meal after a fruitful day exploring Kyoto’s Nishiki market.

 On the second floor of the house is where the two main bedrooms are located, each decorated in its own unique style.
 The master bedroom features tatami mat flooring, a stylish slate grey feature wall, and soft moody lighting throughout.
 The second bedroom feels cozy and intimate and also features a generously sized queen bed and a small desk and chair, making it an ideal remote office setup.